pace-neutrons/Horace/documentation/adr/0017-separate-absolute-and-relative-indexing-APIs-in-pixel-array.md

     pixels.get_data(100:200, {'signal', 'variance'})
     ```

+    At time of writing, there are no plans to implement similar `set_`
+    methods with absolute indexing.
+    If there becomes a requirement for setters with absolute indexing,
+    these should follow a similar syntax.
+    For example, the following should set signal and variance from absolute
+    index 100 to 200, to zero:

+    ```matlab
+    set_data({'signal', 'variance'}, 100:200, zeros(2, 101));
+    ```

 2. **Perform relative indexing using attribute:**

     Obtaining pixel data using an attribute will return just the data for the